An Orphan With A Destiny eBook #29

 When they stood far enough away from the children, he said, “Several of these children are going to need some special attention.
 They’re shaken up, especially that brown haired girl you were just holding.”
 Alice nodded.
 “I’ll give her, and any other child needing someone to listen to them, the time they need.
 I don’t want them running away from this boarding house.
 It’ll be freezing, and snowing pretty soon,” Alice said.

-An Orphan With A Destiny is my newest 2018 emotion-filled western frontier eBook.
+An Orphan With A Destiny is my newest 2018 action-packed western frontier eBook.
+This eBook was uploaded onto Amazon on January 2, 2018.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
-To share your comments too, just send me an e-mail: email@example.com
+To share your comments too, just go back up to the top of the page and click on the Contact Me tab.

 Amazon allows you to download this eBook to your PC now so you don’t need to own a Kindle to read my eBook!